 The Avenue Pub

-Located centrally on St. Charles Avenue, The Avenue Pub has plenty of beer and pub fare to last you until its midnight closing time.
+Located centrally on St. Charles Avenue, The Avenue Pub has plenty of beer and pub fare to last you until its 1 a.m. closing time (kitchen closes at 11 p.m.).

 Rebecca Todd